metabase/metabase/docs/developers-guide/driver-changelog.md

   by default.
 Previously those were dependent on `:foreign-keys`.
 If your driver does support `:left-join`, also remapping and implicit joins tests will run with it.

-- `:parameterized-sql` driver feature was added to distinguish drivers that are not capable of that in tests.
-Currently that is `:sparksql`.
+-  The`:parameterized-sql` driver feature has been added to distinguish drivers that don't support parametrized SQL in tests.
+Currently, this is disabled only for `:sparksql`.

 ## Metabase 0.50.0